srosenthal/rest-demo/README.md

 * MongoDB - runs "embedded" as part of the Gradle build, allowing for a standalone demo.

 ## Usage
-To run the server use:
+To run the server on a machine with Java installed use:

 	./gradlew run